-Our experienced attorneys can handle probate cases regardless of where in Florida the decedent resided.
-We will file the decedent's Will with the Florida Probate Court, handle all required court proceedings, distribute bequests to heirs, notify creditors, pay creditors, resolve claims against the estate, arrange for necessary tax returns, and perform any other administrative steps required in the probate of the estate.
+We can handle probate cases regardless of where in Florida the decedent resided.
+We will file the decedent’s Will with the Florida Probate Court, handle all required court proceedings, distribute bequests to heirs, notify creditors, pay creditors, resolve claims against the estate, arrange for necessary tax returns to be prepared and filed, and perform any other administrative steps required in the probate of the estate.

 If a decedent had a Will, it must be filed with the Probate Court.
 According to Florida law, only assets titled in the decedent’s name are probated.
 Assets titled in the name of a Trust, jointly held assets, or accounts naming a beneficiary, are not probated.

-Our Florida probate attorneys recognize that the time following the death of a loved one is extraordinarily difficult for families.
+We recognize that the time following the death of a loved one is extraordinarily difficult for families.
 The complex responsibilities of administering an estate can be overwhelming.
-Our probate lawyers and staff provide clients in these circumstances with the same understanding and sensitivity that we would want for ourselve and our own families.
+Our probate lawyers and staff provide clients in these circumstances with the same understanding and sensitivity that we would want for ourselves and our own families.
 Please contact our law firm for a free initial consultation.